arunp77/arunp77/ReadMe.md

 # 💫 About Me:

 👋 Hi, I’m Arun Kumar Pandey.
 I am a physicst and worrking on problems related to astrophysics and cosmology.
 I research interest are magnethydrodynamics in the early universe, structure formation and cmb physics.
-👀 I’m interested in learning newthings, exploring new places and of course some good food.
+<br> 👀 I’m interested in learning newthings, exploring new places and of course some good food.
-🌱 I’m currently learning handling big data using Excel, SQL and Python.
+<br> 🌱 I’m currently learning handling big data using Excel, SQL and Python.
-💞️ I’m looking to collaborate on research topics related to my research interests.
+<br> 💞️ I’m looking to collaborate on research topics related to my research interests.
 I also look forward to learn on data sceince.
-📫 How to reach me: @arunp77@gmail.com
+<br> 📫 How to reach me: @arunp77@gmail.com

-I'm working on python programming language<br>I have learned MySQL data analysis tools.<br>I also have working experience in Power Bi.
+I'm working on python programming language
+<br>I have learned MySQL data analysis tools.
+<br>I also have working experience in Power Bi.

 ## 🌐 Socials: